The procedure at the Institute for Innovation Management (IIM)

-3. Application and Exposé
+4. Application and Exposé

-Bachelor theses are assigned after application within the stated deadlines.
+The theses are assigned after application within the stated deadlines.

 Please apply online and provide your topic preference (see list below).
-Once you receive confirmation, you will have one week to prepare an exposé (one-page description specifying the research question and methodological approach).

-Upon your supervisor’s approval of the exposé, we will register your topic at the ISC.
 The date of registration with the ISC starts the clock on the eight (8) weeks to write your thesis.